cloudify-cosmo/docs.getcloudify.org/content/cli/events.md

 weight: 60
 ---

-The `cfy events` command is used to view events of specific executions.
+The `cfy events` command is used to view events of a specific execution.

+#### Optional Flags

+These will work on each command:

+* `-v, --verbose` - Show verbose output.
+You can supply this up to three times (i.e. -vvv)

+* `-h, --help` - Show this message and exit.

 ## Commands

 ### list

+#### Usage
-Usage: `cfy events list [OPTIONS] EXECUTION_ID`
+`cfy events list [OPTIONS]`

 Display events for an execution

-`EXECUTION_ID` is the execution to list events for.
+*  `-e, --execution-id TEXT`     The unique identifier for the execution.
+Mandatory.

 #### Optional flags

 *  `--include-logs / --no-logs` -
-						Include logs in returned events [default: True]
+						Include logs in returned events. [default: True]
-*  `--json` -           Output events in a consumable JSON format
+*  `--json` -           Output events in a consumable JSON format.

-*  `--tail` -           Tail the events of the specified execution until it ends
+*  `--tail` -           Tail the events of the specified execution until it ends.
+*  ` -t, --tenant-name TEXT`      The name of the tenant on which the execution occurred.
+If unspecified, the current tenant is used.

 &nbsp;
 #### Example